+The ACR method may be used with much longer stimuli. [b-Robitza 2015], [b-Robitza 2018], [b-Raake], [b-Barmam], and [b-ITU-T P.809] demonstrate the successful application of the 5-level ACR method for stimuli of 30 second, 1 minute, and 5 minutes duration within the context of quality model development.
+Tests with 5 minutes duration media can be very enjoyable if the media have audio.
 For longer durations, it becomes difficult for viewers to take into account all of the quality variations and score properly in a global evaluation.
-The temporal forgiveness effects become important when the time duration of a stimulus is high, see [b-Hands].
+The recency effect and the primacy effect become important when the time duration of a stimulus is high.
+The recency effect and primacy effect are jointly referred to as the serial position effect, and in prior literature as the temporal forgiveness effect (e.g., [b-Hands]).

 Extra source content may be required at the beginning and end of each source stimulus.
 For example, when creating a 10 s processed stimulus, the source might have an extra 2 s of content before and after, to give a total of 14 s.
 The purpose of the extra content is to allow the audio and video coders to stabilize, and prevent the propagation of unrelated content into the processed stimuli (e.g., after the occurrence of digital transmission errors).
 The extra content should be discarded during editing.
 This technique is advised when analysing hardware coders or transmission errors.